 Impact Analytics was engaged by the client to help identify drivers of customer attrition and develop unique analytics-led strategies for customer retention.

-In its application of business analytics to churn as the challenge, Impact Analytics determined that the first step to tackle churn was to understand their customers, address their needs and preferences, and ensure that profitable customers do not leave the client prematurely.
+In its application of business analytics to churn as the challenge, IA determined that the first step to tackle churn was to understand their customers, address their needs and preferences, and ensure that profitable customers do not leave the client prematurely.

 Impact Analytics then applied advanced statistical models such as a mix of absolute and fuzzy k-means clustering to classify customers with similar behavior patterns into segments.